MyrtoLimnios/twosampleranktest/README.md

-Code used for the numerical experiments of the companion main paper, Section Numerical Experiments:
+Code used for the numerical experiments of the companion working paper, Section Numerical Experiments:
    "A Bipartite Ranking Approach to the Two-sample Problem" S. Clémençon, M. Limnios*, N. Vayatis.
-Working paper.

 # Information